New Zealand Media and Entertainment: 2025 leadership changes

 On 3 March 2025, Canadian private equity billionaire Jim Grenon, the founder of TOM Capital, acquired a 9.3 percent stake in NZME.
-Grenon owns the alternative media publications The Centrist and NZ News Essentials (NZNE).
+Grenon owns the alternative media publications Centrist and NZ News Essentials (NZNE).
 On 6 March, Grenon wrote to NZME proposing to remove all the directors from the board and to replace them with new directors, including himself.
 On 21 March, NZME said that it had been in talks with Stuff since late 2024 to purchase several of its Wellington and South Island newspapers to try to boost its OneRoof business revenue and audience.
 However, these talks had been paused due to Grenon's takeover bid.

 On 26 March, Grenon said that he was willing to compromise to appease shareholders opposing his plans, including appointing NZME CEO Michael Boggs to the company's new board, as long as Grenon himself became chair.
 Grenon had also nominated Des Gittings, Philip Crump, and Simon West as the three other new directors.